-Traditionally an experienced hip-hop dancer, but recently taking up ballet to experience a different genre of the art form, Ysabel Maniulit explains that every beginning ballet dancer like herself starts with the essentials—varying for each ballet school, but nonetheless the typicals including leotards, soft ballet shoes, and tights.
-Just a short list of items to tick off when starting lessons in the dance, the beginners never truly prepare for the succeeding necessities consisting of a strong will, fervent passion, and intense love for the art form—the only things that will weed the undecided, toughen the remaining, and get them through the diets to be followed, positions to master, and fierce competitions to endure.
+Traditionally an experienced hiphop dancer, but recently taking up ballet for a different genre of the art form, Ysabel Maniulit explains that every beginning ballet dancer like herself starts with the essentials.
+Varying for each ballet school, but nonetheless the typicals including leotards, soft ballet shoes, and tights.
+Just a short list of items to tick off when starting lessons in the dance, the beginners never truly prepared for the succeeding prerequisites consisting of a strong will, fervent passion, and intense love for the art form – the only things that will weed the undecided out, toughen the remaining, and get them through the diets to be followed, positions to master, and fierce competition to endure.

-Though exposed to training since the age of eight, Lisa wasn’t deterred.
+Though exposed to an early training at the age of 8, Lisa wasn’t deterred.
 “Ballet is the strictest form of dance,” she comments.
 Strict might be an understatement.
 A craft that demands passion matched with discipline, it takes a wholehearted commitment to excel.

-One of the 32 Fouettes, Abigail Oliveiro, the actual Odette in the notable Swan Lake, didn’t see it as a sacrifice—admitting that she never skipped the classes or training.
+Being a different story, Abigail Oliveiro, a professional ballerina known for her role as Odette in the notable Swan Lake, didn’t see it as a sacrifice – admitting that she never skipped the classes or training.
 Oliveiro says, “How strange.
 Ballet is a discipline, a strict one at that.
 But there is just so much freedom in it!
 It’s a discipline that empowers you to be artistic.
 I can really be myself.
 I can even be someone else.”

-To dance with abandon, to perform and be honestly vulnerable—these are the things that cannot be taught.
+To dance with abandon, to perform and be honestly vulnerable–these are the things that cannot be taught.
 Call it instinct, call it the summons of a personal calling, but to simply dance and to be a dancer are two different things.
-As a painter uses a canvass to tell a visual story, a pen to a writer’s piece, so does music become instrumental to the fluidity of a dancer’s storytelling.
+As a painter uses a canvass to tell a visual story, as a writer uses his pen, so does music become instrumental to the fluidity of dancer’s storytelling.
 “When the music plays, it speaks.
 You move.
-And you dance.”
-Oliveiro remarks.
+And you dance,” Oliveiro remarks.

 Behind the pretty picture

 In the dance, nothing but the beauty and grace is scintillatingly evident.
+Of course, they are trained to do that.
 As their toes bear the heavy pressure and weight of their entire body, they maintain the poise and facial expression because one tiny mistake is one wrong frame in a movie.

 Dancers seldom talk about the physical wear and tear they get used to, the topic too morbid for the polished, perfected world of glamorous tutus and intricately orchestrated dance routines.
-Prone to being placed on pedestals for their near perfect-like embodiment, we often fail to shed light on the dark side of a ballet dancer’s world.
+Prone to being placed on pedestals for their near-perfect like embodiment, we often fail to shed light on the dark side of a ballet dancer’s world.
 The short witnessing of a performance never coming close to the hidden, unseen hours of hard work and effort they had endured to fit the role they were expecting to play.
-After all, “Legs are simply not made to turn out and be pushed into positions like a la segonde or arabesque.” says Liza.
+After all, “Legs are simply not made to turn out and be pushed into positions like a la segonde or arabesque,” as quoted by Liza.

 “Being a professional dancer, you need to make something extremely hard seem very easy.
-This means daily classes and maintenance of form.
+This means daily class and maintenance of form.
 Sacrifices need to be made in order to take care of your body as the body is your instrument.
 So you need to make smart choices.
-Whether or not to go out and spend a late night partying, or getting your sleep for the next day of work, for example.
+Whether or not to go out and spend a late night partying, or getting your sleep for the next day of work – for example.
 Eating the right foods.
 Staying away from smoking or alcohol.”
-Lisa explains
+Lisa explains.

-The Philippine ballet industry may not be like Russia, but that doesn’t make it any less difficult.
-At times, emotionally overwhelmed, dancers succumb to the pressure and experience of huge bouts of insecurity.
+The Philippine ballet industry may not be Russia, but, that doesn’t make it any less difficult.
+At times, emotionally overwhelmed, dancers succumb to the pressure and experience huge bouts of insecurity.
 The ideal and the reality never truly merging, trapping any ballerina in a cage of frustration.
-Ysabel adds to the idea, admitting that she herself felt a near obsession to be as good as the professionals, increasing her determination for perfectionism and success.
+Ysabel adds to the idea, admitting that she herself felt a near greediness to be as good as the professionals, increasing her determination for perfectionism and success.

 All the right moves

-Perhaps it is because of the human condition that we are naturally drawn to objects of beauty, a mesmerizing, pretty vision that is a complete contrast of the harsh world we eventually grow up in and accept with all its ugly flaws.
+Perhaps it is just the human race that we are naturally drawn to objects of beauty, a mesmerizing, pretty vision that is a complete contrast of the harsh world we eventually grow up in and accept with all its ugly flaws.
 It is in this manner that society often forgets how “human” and inclined to any physical and emotional vulnerability these dancers are.

 Being the most memorable statement we need to remember about the dance form, Abigail Oliveiro quotes, “The greatest competition is the one with yourself.
 That’s where the challenge lies.”

-Only a portion of the feet in the practice room ever make it to the big stages of professional ballet companies—the epitome of success and promise of a career for aspiring ballerinas.
-“Overcoming the frustrations, the disappointments and the negativities—the things that you can control and the things that are out of your control.
+Only a portion of the feet in the practice room ever make it to the big stages of professional ballet companies – the symbolism of success and promise of a career for aspiring ballerinas.
+“Overcoming the frustrations, the disappointments and the negativities – the things that you can control and the things that are out of your control.
 How do you pick yourself up again to keep going.
-Even when everything seems to be working against you.”
-Oliveiro adds.
+Even when everything seems to be working against you,” Oliveiro adds.